Blog

 Home Care in Fort Worth: Understanding Your Coverage Options

-Service Area: SW Fort Worth and Burleson Home Care Coverage
+Service Area: SW Fort Worth and Burleson Home Health Coverage

 Frequently Asked Questions

-CAS stands for Claims Administrative Services, a third-party administrator (TPA) that manages workers' compensation claims on behalf of self-insured employers and insurance carriers in Texas and other states.
+Claims Administrative Services (CAS) is a third-party administrator (TPA) that manages workers' compensation claims on behalf of self-insured employers and insurance carriers in Texas and other states.
 CAS handles the administrative and clinical review functions for a workers' comp claim — including reviewing and authorizing home health care requests submitted by treating physicians and home health agencies.
 When your loved one's workers' comp claim is administered by CAS, all requests for home health services, therapy, and skilled nursing must be submitted to CAS for authorization before care begins.
+A Joint Commission Accredited home health agency experienced with CAS can manage this process on your behalf.

 Does CAS workers' comp cover home health care in Burleson, TX?

 Yes, in most cases.
-When a treating physician orders home health care as part of an injured worker's recovery plan, and the services are deemed medically necessary, CAS typically authorizes skilled nursing, therapy, and personal care services delivered in the worker's home.
+When a treating physician orders home health care as part of an injured worker's recovery plan and the services are deemed medically necessary, CAS typically authorizes skilled nursing, therapy, and personal care services delivered in the worker's home.
 The specific services authorized depend on the nature of the injury, the physician's orders, and CAS's medical necessity review.
-A Joint Commission Accredited home health agency experienced with workers' compensation authorization can help ensure the documentation submitted to CAS is complete and supports approval.
+Families in Burleson, Hidden Creek, and Summer Creek should work with an agency that has direct experience submitting CAS authorization requests to minimize delays and ensure complete documentation on the first submission.

 How do I start home health care for a family member covered by CAS in SW Fort Worth?